Member of the European Parliament: Financial interests

-Members declare their financial interests in order to prevent any conflicts of interest.
+Members declare their financial interests to prevent any conflicts of interest.
 These declarations are published in a register and are available on the Internet.
 They must also make a detailed declaration of private interests, listing their memberships of company boards, associations, and public bodies (including those held during the three years prior to their election).
 They must also publish on-line all meetings that they have had with lobbyists and representatives of third country governments.
 They may not accept gifts, other than courtesy gifts valued at less than €150.
 They must declare all sources of outside income if their total outside income exceeds €5000.

 Immunities

 Under the protocol on the privileges and immunities of the European Union, MEPs in their home state receive the same immunities as their own national parliamentarians.
-In other member states, MEPs are immune from detention and from legal proceedings, except when caught in the act of committing an offense.
+In other member states, MEPs are immune from detention and from legal proceedings, except when caught in the act of committing an offence.
 This immunity may be waived by application to the European Parliament by the authorities of the member state in question.

 Individual members

 Members' experience

-Around a third of MEPs have previously held national parliamentary mandates, and over 10 percent have ministerial experience at a national level.
+Around a third of MEPs have previously held national parliamentary mandates, and over 10 per cent have ministerial experience at a national level.
 There are usually a number of former prime ministers and former members of the European Commission.
 Many other MEPs have held office at a regional or local level in their home states.

 Current MEPs also include former judges, trade union leaders, media personalities, actors, soldiers, singers, athletes, and political activists.

 Many outgoing MEPs move into other political office.
-Several presidents, prime ministers or deputy prime ministers of member states are former MEPs, including former Presidents of France Nicolas Sarkozy, François Hollande, Jacques Chirac and François Mitterrand, the former Deputy PM of the United Kingdom Nick Clegg, Danish former Prime Minister Helle Thorning-Schmidt, and Belgian former PM Elio Di Rupo.
+Several presidents, prime ministers or deputy prime ministers of member states are former MEPs, including former presidents of France Nicolas Sarkozy, François Hollande, Jacques Chirac and François Mitterrand, the former Deputy PM of the United Kingdom Nick Clegg, Danish former Prime Minister Helle Thorning-Schmidt, and Belgian former PM Elio Di Rupo.

 Dual mandates

 A dual mandate, in which an individual is a member of both their national parliament and the European Parliament, was officially discouraged by a growing number of political parties and member states, and is prohibited as of 2009.
 In the 2004–2009 Parliament, a small number of members still held a dual mandate.
-Ian Paisley and John Hume once held triple mandates as MEP, Member of Parliament in the House of Commons, and Members of the Northern Ireland Assembly simultaneously.
+Ian Paisley, John Taylor and John Hume once held triple mandates as MEP, Member of Parliament in the House of Commons, and Members of the Northern Ireland Assembly simultaneously.